-The highlight of the holiday season is the Annual General Meeting (AGM) for all NRCF stakeholders (children, parents/guardians, local community, NRCF staff, volunteers and board members).
-During this meeting, we share our achievements, successes, challenges, lessons learnt and plans for the coming year.
+The highlight of the holiday season is the Annual General Meeting (AGM) for all NRCF stakeholders (children, parents/guardians, local community, NRCF staff, volunteers, and board members).
+During this meeting, we share our achievements, successes, challenges, lessons learned, and plans for the coming year.
 We normally share Christmas lunch as a family on this occasion.
-Families also receive a take-home Christmas pack comprising of a chicken, maize flour, wheat flour, cooking oil, rice, sugar, beans, vegetables and fruit.
-The event is scheduled for 7th December, 2019.
+Families also receive a take-home Christmas pack comprising of chicken, maize flour, wheat flour, cooking oil, rice, sugar, beans, vegetables, and fruit.
+The event is scheduled for 7th December 2019 in Nairobi.

 This year’s AGM is special since we will be launching our new entity – Ngong Road Children’s Foundation (NRCF).
 We will be transitioning from an “Association” to a “Non-Governmental Organization (NGO)”.
 The children are excited as they look forward to the event since it will be joined by the founder and President of Friends of Ngong Road, Paula Meyer.
 After the celebration children normally break for the Christmas holidays.
 Some travel to their rural areas to celebrate with their extended families while others remain behind to continue benefiting from what the program offers normally such as library and computer lab access.

-Thank you all for creating a big impact in the lives of these once desperate and hopeless children who have been given an opportunity to transform their lives.
+Thank you all for creating a big impact in the lives of these once desperate and hopeless children in Nairobi who have been given an opportunity to transform their lives.

 Ngong Road Children’s Foundation